writethedocs/www/README.md

 All of the generated website lives inside the `docs` directory.
-We are trying to move towards a more data driven approach, which allows for easier maintanance and reuse of content between events.
+We are trying to move towards a more data driven approach, which allows for easier maintenance and reuse of content between events.

 #### Conference pages